security-force-monitor/research-handbook/source/units-identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 The Security Force Monitor strives to create a single canonical version of a unit's name that is based on citations, highlights differences between peer units, and makes the data easier for a general audience to understand.
-Similar to a ``person``, wherever possible we will choose the most complex version of a unit’s name that can be evidenced by a citation.
+Similar to a :ref:`person`, wherever possible we will choose the most complex version of a unit’s name that can be evidenced by a citation.

 .. admonition:: Example

-    ``3 Armoured Division`` would be the entry for ``name:annotation``, rather than the shorter ``3 Division`` (which may have more citations) would only be used in ``unit:names:assertion``.
+    ``3 Armoured Division`` would be the entry for ``name:annotation``, rather than the shorter ``3 Division`` (which may have more citations) would only be used in :ref:`unit:names:assertion`.

 Units have several unique characteristics that require additional and unit specific methodological guidance.
 Units in security forces are arranged in hierarchies and share similar names with their peer units.
 However, while citations may establish general guidance for how units of a certain type should be named, each individual unit may not have citations evidencing the "complete" or "canonical" name of the unit.